-THE BEST MONEY YOU WILL SPEND IS BEING PREPARED JUST IN CASE SOMETHING HAPPENS ON THE HIGHWAY.
+THE BEST MONEY YOU WILL SPEND IS BEING PREPARED WHILE DRIVING.

 Reports of tweets from parents complaining that their kids have not had food or drink to eat were popping up and overall frustrations of the slow chemical spill clean-up.